free5ty1e/primestationone/README.md

 The point of the Primestation One is to be able to massively retrogame from the comfort of your couch on minimal hardware, without getting up to change cartridges or discs or controllers or wiring or inputs, with optional netplay capabilities.

-* For Raspberry Pi 1 and 2, Pi2 recommended for full compatibility (N64 and PSX are unplayable on Pi1, several systems unavailable on Pi1 -- Dreamcast, Saturn, SNES Mouse, etc)
+* For Raspberry Pi 1,2, and 3 - minimum Pi2 recommended for full compatibility (N64 and PSX are unplayable on Pi1, several systems unavailable on Pi1 -- Dreamcast, Saturn, SNES Mouse, etc)
 * PS3 sixaxis controller controls ready and configured to work with Bluetooth or USB on multiple games and game system emulations
 * 100 separate and easily-accessible save states per game
 * Rewind feature turns all retro games into Braid or Prince Of Persia: Sands of Time and is togglable per system